BananaFructa/StageDelimiter/README.md

 There can be as many stages as you want.
 The numbers after the "#" don't have to be in order they only have to be a positive integer and distinct from each other, those represent the stage id.

 After that you have to join any world again.
 Then in StgDel directory will be a file for each stage you have in StageDelimiter.stg, each having the name of the stage they represent and the .stg extension.
-Each one of those files is used for storeing the registry names of the result of the banned recipes for each stage.You have to put each separate registry name on a new line and if you are using craft tweaker for getting the registry names it doesn't matter if the names are between angle brackets.
+Each one of those files is used for storeing the registry names of the results of the banned recipes for each stage.You have to put each separate registry name on a new line and if you are using craft tweaker for getting the registry names it doesn't matter if the names are between angle brackets.

 ```
 minecraft:grass